femtopixel/github-release-notifier/README.rst

     :alt: Become a Patron
     :target: https://patreon.com/jaymoulin

+(This product is available under a free and permissive license, but needs financial support to sustain its continued improvements.
+In addition to maintenance and stability there are many desirable features yet to be added.)

-This program will allow you to be notified of Github new releases
+(This product is available under a free and permissive license, but needs financial support to sustain its continued improvements.
+In addition to maintenance and stability there are many desirable features yet to be added.)This program will allow you to be notified of Github new releases

 Installation
 ------------